 Offer a package to your customers that is more than just web hosting

 If you have the capacity and capital to make further investments, it is in your best interest to offer a complete package to your customers that includes designing the website, hosting it, and optimizing it for search engines (SEO).
 You are most likely to find more customers who need the complete package rather than just web hosting.
 This is called bundling.
 Customers need services to both create and maintain a website for their business.
-This business model will give you greater returns in future by not only acquiring more new customers but also bringing in repeat business from existing customers.
+This business model will give you greater returns in future by not only acquiring more new customers that are looking for the top web hosting providers in Australia but also bringing in repeat business from existing customers.

 Establish your own website and support team before you kick-start

 Starting your own web-hosting business requires you to maintain a highly professional website in the first place.
 It is very important to provide your contact information such as email-id and phone number on the website, and be highly responsive when customers reach out to you as the web hosting business is already faceless to the customer.
 You need to integrate payment options for your customers into your website to make transactions easy.